 If your clinic doesn’t have these in-house tests, you can still ask your vet for titers from an outside laboratory.

 But some vets don’t like offering titers, or will charge a ridiculous amount of money for them (we’ve heard reports of as much as $200 to $300!).
 This is usually done to tempt dog owners to make the risky decision to save money by just getting the vaccinations instead.

 So what can you do then?
 You can get titers yourself for the most important tests – distemper and parvovirus.
 Here’s what to do.

 - Ask your vet to draw the blood for a titer.
 That’s a simple procedure that should cost about $15 to $20.

 - Go online to Hemopet, check Distemper & Parvo Vaccine Titers on the form, and submit the form along with your payment (currently $52).

 - Mail the blood sample (wrap it in some packing paper or bubble wrap and ship it in a US Postal Service Small Flat Rate Box works quite well for about $6) to Hemopet.

 - Hemopet will send the results to you and your vet and they’ll advise you whether your dog needs to be revaccinated or not.

-Titers are an important tool to protect your dog [Check out this post for more]
+RELATED: Titers are an important tool to protect your dog …

 So, are annual dog vaccines necessary?
 When it comes to protecting your dog, don’t just take your vet’s word for what your dog needs.
 Do your research before you take him to the clinic, and be prepared to stand your ground if your vet recommends giving unnecessary vaccinations.
 Your dog’s health depends on it.